LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[MIXBASE-DOCUMENTATION]] - No Title
 - [[MMS-POST-IDEAS]] - No Title
 - [[MMSAtWhoseCostVisual]] - No Title
-- [[MMSBigTechA]] - Isn’t it wild that we haven’t heard of Mark Zuckerberg talk about his understanding of friendship and community?
+- [[MMSBigTechA]] - Isn’t it wild that we haven’t heard Mark Zuckerberg or Elon Musk talk about their understanding of friendship and community?
 - [[MMSCapitalismA]] - Difference and division are core-components of capitalist thriving
 - [[MMSCityPublicReportCenter]] - No Title
 - [[MMSCO2InCars]] - CO2 levels in cars